 RebuildingSociety.com review updated December 26th 2018

-Click here to sign up (This is a referral link which pays us both £10 when you register and verify your identity.
-Referrals like this help keep this website up and running).
+Click here and receive £25 when you invest £1,000+ (This is a referral link which pays us both £25 when you register and verify your identity.
+Referrals like this help keep Financial Thing operational).

 Who Can Open An Account?

-Customers who can pass the identity checks can open an account.
+Customers who can pass the identity checks and have a UK bank account.